 There is a third possibility that the optimum solution is to have both world views active.
-Sometimes it takes a little intellectual gymnastics.
+Sometimes it takes some intellectual gymnastics.
 In this scenario one hopes that the interaction or dialectic between them will result in some optimal compromise.
 But even that view acknowledges that the two worldviews cannot both be dominant.
-Thus, in the current political conflict, you have the BLM/Antifa group acting as Jacobins to tear everything down and build it anew, you have “Trumpians” who, like the “Tea Party” folk immediately before them, cling to a libertarian ideal.
-But you also have classical “liberals” and “conservatives,” who believe that one or the other worldview should be dominant, but that some solutions can come from compromising in a practical sense with the nondominant worldview.
+Thus, in the current political conflict, you have the BLM/Antifa group acting as Jacobins to tear everything down to build it anew, you have “Trumpians” who, like the “Tea Party” folk immediately before them, cling to a libertarian ideal.
+But you also have classical “liberals” and “conservatives,” who believe that one or the other worldview should be dominant, but that some solutions can come from compromising with the nondominant worldview.
 An old-style liberal starts from the collectivist worldview but believes that conservatism can provide some tools for practical solutions — a little bit of individual liberty can be useful.
 An old-style conservative starts from the libertarian worldview but believes that some solutions require government coercion.
 Show More The rejection of Donald Trump by the “neocon” or “Lincoln Project” Republicans is a perfect example of this.
 These folk actually stand in the collectivist tent, but they differ from liberals in the degree to which they are willing to look to the opposing libertarian worldview for solutions.
-However, when a candidate arrives who rejects the collectivist worldview entirely, they first look to defend the collectivist worldview and, in defense of that worldview, embrace collectivist positions that they would have argued against vehemently a decade before.
+However, when a candidate arrives who rejects the collectivist worldview entirely, they first look to defend the collectivist worldview and embrace collectivist positions that they would have argued against vehemently a decade before.
 This is because they have moved from seeking practical solutions to particular problems and into worldview defense.
 John Kasich, Bill Kristol, George Will, etc. are people who basically have a collectivist/authoritarian worldview, but believed that libertarian conservatism provided useful tools for practical solutions and a propaganda tool for social control that allowed implementation of a broader agenda.
 But they are appalled by the thought that libertarian conservatism would become the dominant worldview.
 The old saw that a neocon was “a liberal who had been mugged,” is exactly right.
 They are still liberals, but they have decided to use some conservative tools.
 Today, you see this in the large number of liberals who are buying guns in response to the social unrest in liberal enclaves.
 Suddenly they recognize the value of individual liberty when it comes to self-defense.
 But they certainly have not changed their basic worldview — and they would re-create the same conditions they despair of were they to start anew.
 The current battle between the collectivist/authoritarian worldview and the individualist/libertarian worldview reflects a much older and more determined battle between the secular/antichristian and Christian worldviews.
-This battle has been going on ever since the rise of the secular worldview at the time of Christ.
-It should be remembered that the paganism of ancient Rome that persecuted the Christians was, in fact, essentially an atheist perspective.
-By the time Christianity arose, the aristocracy of Rome took a fairly abstract view of the Roman gods — much like mainline churches have come to view the story of Christ as an archetypic myth.
+This battle has been going on ever since the rise of the secular worldview at the time of Chriset.
+It should be remembered that the paganism of ancient Rome that persecuted the Christians was essentially an atheist perspective.
+By the time Christianity arose, the aristocracy of Rome took a fairly abstract view of the Roman gods — much like mainline churches of today that have come to view the story of Christ as an archetypic myth.
 The Roman gods represented archetypes and allegories of the human condition.
-Thus, when the Romans stated that the emperor should be worshipped as a god, this was primarily a political rather than spiritual statement.
-The primary criticism the early apologists for Christianity had to deal with was that the upper Classical society believed them to be atavistic — throwbacks to primitive beliefs in real “gods.”
+Thus, when the Romans stated that the emperor should be worshiped as a god, this was primarily a political rather than spiritual statement.
+The primary criticism the early Christian apologists had to defend against was that upper Classical society believed them to be atavistic — throwbacks to primitive beliefs in real “gods.”
 This is why the early apologists worked so hard to recast Christianity in terms of neoplatonic philosophy — they had to prove that they weren’t a bunch of ignorant primitives.
-Today, if Christians are to withstand modern (but almost identical) assaults on the Christian world view, then we must better understand how faith is the glue that holds our world view together.
-If we understand how worldviews are built, and the importance of Christian structures and traditions in maintaining and defending that world view against the violence that these antichristian are preparing to unleash, we can slow the movement of the world into darkness.
+Today, if Christians are to withstand modern (but almost identical) assaults on the Christian world view, we must understand how faith is the glue that holds our world view together.
+If we understand how worldviews are built, and the importance of Christian structures and traditions in maintaining and defending the Christian world view against the violence that the antichristians are preparing to unleash, we can slow the movement of the world into darkness.
 Show Less

 The current battle between the collectivist/authoritarian worldview and the individualist/libertarian worldview reflects a much older and more determined battle between the secular/antichristian and Christian worldviews.
-This battle has been going on ever since the rise of the secular worldview at the time of Christ.
-It should be remembered that the paganism of ancient Rome that persecuted the Christians was, in fact, essentially an atheist perspective.
-By the time Christianity arose, the aristocracy of Rome took a fairly abstract view of the Roman gods — much like mainline churches have come to view the story of Christ as an archetypic myth.
+This battle has been going on ever since the rise of the secular worldview at the time of Chriset.
+It should be remembered that the paganism of ancient Rome that persecuted the Christians was essentially an atheist perspective.
+By the time Christianity arose, the aristocracy of Rome took a fairly abstract view of the Roman gods — much like mainline churches of today that have come to view the story of Christ as an archetypic myth.
 The Roman gods represented archetypes and allegories of the human condition.
-Thus, when the Romans stated that the emperor should be worshipped as a god, this was primarily a political rather than spiritual statement.
-The primary criticism the early apologists for Christianity had to deal with was that the upper Classical society believed them to be atavistic — throwbacks to primitive beliefs in real “gods.”
+Thus, when the Romans stated that the emperor should be worshiped as a god, this was primarily a political rather than spiritual statement.
+The primary criticism the early Christian apologists had to defend against was that upper Classical society believed them to be atavistic — throwbacks to primitive beliefs in real “gods.”
 This is why the early apologists worked so hard to recast Christianity in terms of neoplatonic philosophy — they had to prove that they weren’t a bunch of ignorant primitives.

-Today, if Christians are to withstand modern (but almost identical) assaults on the Christian world view, then we must better understand how faith is the glue that holds our world view together.
-If we understand how worldviews are built, and the importance of Christian structures and traditions in maintaining and defending that world view against the violence that these antichristian are preparing to unleash, we can slow the movement of the world into darkness.
+Today, if Christians are to withstand modern (but almost identical) assaults on the Christian world view, we must understand how faith is the glue that holds our world view together.
+If we understand how worldviews are built, and the importance of Christian structures and traditions in maintaining and defending the Christian world view against the violence that the antichristians are preparing to unleash, we can slow the movement of the world into darkness.

 We all have an idea of what a worldview is, but most of us don’t spend a lot of time looking at the nuts and bolts of it.
 It just comes naturally.
 In the next post, I’ll discuss what a worldview is in more structural sense and how it is built.